-We have answered some common questions you may have about the awards below.
-If you have any further questions, please contact us at firstname.lastname@example.org and we will get back to you.
+Some common questions you may have about the awards have been answered below.
+If you have any further questions not covered on this page, or on our guidance for applicants, please contact us at firstname.lastname@example.org

 Applying for an award

 What makes a good application?

 We have prepared some guidance for applicants based on the strongest applications for previous awards.
 This includes some technical advice on preparing your application, as well as observations about what made a good entry, and some tips on what to avoid.
 Critically, you must be able to show that your project is innovative and has had a positive impact on learners.
 We strongly advise that you read this guidance before and during your award submission.

 While we can’t definitively tell you on this page whether your specific practice / project is innovative, we can try to help you answer this for yourselves.
 This year we’ve created an innovation checklist containing six questions that you can consider as part of your application process.
 Please do use this before preparing your submission.
 You can also check out ‘What is innovation?’, a blog in which 26 experts share their own definitions.

 The awards are open to any specialist FE provider that is currently a full member of Natspec.
 You can learn more about membership of Natspec on our website.
 The awards are not open to Natspec Transform members or General FE Colleges.

 Do I have to ask permission before applying for an award?

 All applications will require confirmation that your Principal or Chief Executive Officer is supporting the application.